vmware-archive/clarity/_documentation/iconography.md

     </code>
 </pre>

+{: .spacious}
-#### To modify the size of your icon, choose one of these size classes:
+To modify the size of your icon, choose one of these size classes:

 <div class="row">
     <div class="col-xs-12">